 Natural Treatment Options

-Removing sensitizing foods and getting probiotics on board will also be very helpful for recovering from Blasto.
+Removing food sensitivities will also be very helpful for managing symptoms while recovering from Blasto.

 When you work with your functional medicine practitioner, be sure to ask about potential co-occurring infections.
-Often, Blastocystis co-occurs with H. pylori, another potential root cause/trigger of Hashimoto’s.
+Often, Blastocystis co-occurs with H. pylori, another potential root cause and trigger of Hashimoto’s.
 (You can read more about H. pylori in my article here.)
 Some professionals will go as far as to treat a person for both infections when one or the other is found.

-Some people with Hashimoto’s can completely reverse their condition just by going gluten and dairy free, and some see no improvement at all.
-Gluten and dairy are common leaky gut triggers but there are many others.
+Some people with Hashimoto’s can completely reverse their condition just by going gluten and dairy free, and some see no improvement at all from doing so.
+Gluten and dairy are common leaky gut triggers, but there are many others.
 Testing for gut infections could be an important next step on your road to uncovering your root causes.
 If this sounds like your story, I urge you to listen to your body — or should I say, gut feeling? 🙂 — and look into other possible root causes — like a Blasto infection.

-Hope this information helps you on your journey!!
+I hope this information helps you on your journey!

 P.S.
-Be sure to sign up to my email list to get a free book chapter, recipes, Thyroid Diet start guide and notifications about upcoming events.
+Be sure to sign up for my weekly newsletter to get a free chapter of my first book, recipes, a Thyroid Diet start guide, and notifications about upcoming events.
 And join me on Facebook to keep in contact with our Hashimoto’s community!

 - Sugiyama A, Nishie H, Takeuchi S, Yoshinari M, Furue M. Hashimoto’s disease is a frequent comorbidity and an exacerbating factor of chronic spontaneous urticaria.
 Allergologia et Immunopathologia.
 2015;43(3):249-253. doi:10.1016/j.aller.2014.02.007.